aleksds/bates_galaxies_lab/README.md

 # bgl_gau_bkg.py

-This code analyzes the distribution of pixel values for an entire image and quantifies the the mean background flux and its dispersion by fitting a Gaussian function to a binned histogram of pixel values.
+This code analyzes the distribution of pixel values for an entire image and quantifies the mean background flux and its dispersion by fitting a Gaussian function to a binned histogram of pixel values.

 # bgl_image_stamp.py